microsoft/azuredevopslabs/labs/vsts/pul/agile/readme.md

     ![](images/089.png)

 1. Your Kanban board supports your ability to visualize the flow of work as it moves from new to done.
 When you add **swimlanes**, you can also visualize the status of work that supports different service-level classes.
 You can create a swimlane to represent any other dimension that supports your tracking needs.
-From the **Swimlans** tab, click **Add Swimlane** and set the **Name** to **"Expedite"**.
+From the **Swimlanes** tab, click **Add Swimlane** and set the **Name** to **"Expedite"**.
 Click **Save**.

     ![](images/090.png)